karmaniverous/stan-cli/docs-src/cli-examples.md

 - -p, --plan
   - Print a concise run plan and exit with no side effects.
 - -P, --no-plan
-  - Execute without printing the run plan first.
+  - Execute without printing the plan first.

 Plan header contents: